aljoxo/Arisen/README.md

 >  I will **not** be supporting any AMD GPUs from before or from the Polaris Series (RX 500) and any NVIDIA GPUs from before or from the Maxwell Series (GTX 700/900), the only exception for this is the GTX 980 Ti, which is relateively equivelent to a 1660 Ti.
 These GPUs are simply not powerful enough to handle modded skyrim with an ENB on at 60 frames.

 Space required:
-- Approx XXXGB (Downloads included)
+- Approx 450GB (Downloads included)

 Size without downloads:
-- Approx XXXGB
+- Approx 280GB

 ### Setting Up Pagefile